U.S. launches antitrust probe into California automaker agreement

 On Thursday, Reuters reported the administration was moving forward with plans to strip California of its waiver under the Clean Air Act to set its own vehicle emissions rules and requiring a rising number of zero emission vehicles.

-General Motors Co has not backed the voluntary agreement, arguing that it does not properly credit the company’s electric vehicles.
+General Motors Co (GM.N) has not backed the voluntary agreement, arguing that it does not properly credit the company’s electric vehicles.

 The Obama-era rules called for a fleetwide fuel efficiency average of 46.7 miles (75.2 km) per gallon (mpg) by 2026, compared with 37 mpg (60 kpg) under the Trump administration’s preferred option.